Urology Billing Services in Kentucky

 Every KY payer has specific rules for urology claims.
 Here's how we navigate them.

-Anthem Blue Cross Blue Shield Urology Claims
+Anthem Blue Cross Blue Shield of Kentucky Urology Claims

-Anthem Blue Cross Blue Shield processes the largest share of Kentucky commercial urology claims.
+Anthem Blue Cross Blue Shield of Kentucky processes the largest share of Kentucky commercial urology claims.
 We know their KY specific fee schedules, prior authorization requirements for urology procedures, and their appeal timelines when claims are denied.
 52000 changes based on additional procedures performed.
 Wrong code selection is the #1 urology denial cause.

-Kentucky Medicaid Managed Care Urology Billing
+Kentucky Medicaid (managed care administered by MCOs) Urology Billing

-Medicare (CGS Administrators) Urology Coverage
+Medicare (CGS Administrators (Jurisdiction 15)) Urology Coverage

 Denial Prevention for Kentucky Urology